davepinch/pinchy.cc/content/topics/places/bridges/north-queen-anne-drive-bridge/north-queen-anne-drive-bridge.md

 title: "North Queen Anne Drive Bridge" also known as: Queen Anne Drive Bridge apple maps:
   - "note: Apple Maps does not label this bridge.
-The link is for Queen Anne Drive of the bridge.
+The link is for Queen Anne Drive of the bridge."
   - "https://maps.apple/p/eWiQRYvnPmfa4i"
 bridge in:
   - Queen Anne, Seattle